 Supervisory authority

-The supervisory authority means an independent public authority established by a Member State pursuant in accordance with Article 51.
+The supervisory authority shall be an independent public authority established by a Member State in accordance with Article 51.

 Supervisory authority concerned

-A supervisory authority concerned means a supervisory authority which is concerned by the processing of personal data because:
+A supervisory authority affected by the processing of personal data because: